li-jianli/jovay-docs/guide/jovay-white-paper.md

 hardware isolation, but depend on trusted hardware providers.
 In contrast, ZKPs provide mathematically sound security with minimal trust assumptions, and recent advances in proof acceleration are rapidly improving their efficiency.
-Buterin introduced the hybrid verification model [20], which integrates zeroknowledge (ZK) proofs, Trusted Execution Environment (TEE), and Optimistic Rollup (OP) techniques.
+Buterin introduced the hybrid verification model [20], which integrates zero-knowledge (ZK) proofs, Trusted Execution Environment (TEE), and Optimistic Rollup (OP) techniques.
 The use of multi-prover verification is expected to receive greater consideration in future developments.